yuantt75/DTDHM/DTDHM code/README.md

 ##### 1.3 Required R packages:

 - DNAcopy
-- DNAcopy needs to add the file path to DTDHM.py
+- The file path of DTDHM.py needs to be added to DNAcopy

 #### 2.Running software